Our investment

 Senegal |

-Market: Total population of 18.2m with large youth base; 77% smartphone penetration; 13.2m mobile money users (2019 transactions represented 35% of Senegal’s GDP) |
+Market: Total population of 18.2 million with large youth base; 77 per cent smartphone penetration; 13.2 million mobile money users (2019 transactions represented 35 per cent of Senegal’s GDP) |

 Employees |